dlaliberte/standards-notes/font-features-explainer.md

 Daniel LaLiberte (Google LLC)
 Dominik Röttsches (Google LLC)

-(Need to involve the Google Fonts folks Rod Sheeter, Evan Adams, Yoav Weiss - and solicit feedback from CSS working group folks as well (fantasai, Chris Lilley, Jonathan Kew, Myles Maxfield, Dominik). )
+(Need to involve the Google Fonts folks Rod Sheeter, Evan Adams, and Yoav Weiss.
+Also involve other font services.
+Also solicit feedback from CSS working group folks as well (fantasai, Chris Lilley, Jonathan Kew, Myles Maxfield, Dominik). )

 Abstract
 ---

 HTTP Client Hints defines an Accept-CH response header that servers can use to advertise their use of request headers for proactive content negotiation.
-This explainer introduces a set of font features client hints headers like Sec-CH-Prefers-Font-..., which notify the server of font features that will meaningfully alter the requested resource, like, for example, ....
-These client hints may be used as critical client hints via the Critical-CH header.
+This explainer introduces a set of font features client hints headers similar to Sec-CH-Prefers-Font-....
+These client hints notify the server of font features supported by the client that will meaningfully alter which resources will be returned by the server.
+For example, ....

+If appropriate, these client hints may be used as critical client hints via the Critical-CH header.

 Status of this document
 ----

+Initial draft.

 Why do we care?
 ---